HearstAT/cfn_jenkins/README.md

     -   MasterInstanceType; Select Instance Size for Jenkins Master (only has a single executor for small backup  jobs)
     -   JenkinsSubdomain; Choose subdomain to create in
     -   JenkinsVersion; Select which version of Jenkins you want to install (>= 2.x Only Available)
-    -   JenkinsLogLevel; Select which log level you want Jenkins to log at
     -   JJBRepo; Enter url for Jenkins Job Builder Templates to Seed/Sync to Jenkins.
-(See [Jenkins Job Builer](#jenkins-job-builder) Section for more info)
+(See [Jenkins Job Builder](#jenkins-job-builder) Section for more info)
 -   Github Configuration (See [Github Section](#github) for more Info)
     -   GithubAdmins; [Github Oauth](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+OAuth+Plugin): Enter a comma delimited list of Github Usernames to act as Jenkins Admins (i.e.; octobob, turkeydaniels, catarang)
     -   GithubCreds; Enter you Github Username and [Personal Access Token](https://github.com/settings/tokens) in this format `ghuser:token`